-The Rhode Island Green Infrastructure Project (RI GRIP) engaged a learn-by-doing approach to identify opportunities and obstacles to using green infrastructure as a tool for coastal resilience in Newport, North Kingstown, and Warwick.
+The Rhode Island GRIP engaged a learn-by-doing approach to identify opportunities and obstacles to using green infrastructure as a tool for coastal resilience in Newport, North Kingstown, and Warwick.
 Green infrastructure mimics natural processes to solve problems – environmental and otherwise – while providing multiple community benefits.

-It is increasingly being implemented as a means of providing cost-effective approaches to manage stormwater as well as reducing shoreline risks of flooding and erosion.
+Rhode Island has several examples of coastal GI providing cost-effective approaches to manage stormwater as well as reducing shoreline risks of flooding and erosion.

 Activities undertaken by the RI GRIP team included:

 - Partnering with municipal teams and practitioners to develop conceptual plans featuring green infrastructure techniques appropriate for coastal areas,